AreebaBushra/file-organizer/README.md

 ## Libraries used
 - pathlib — for file path handling
 - shutil  — for moving files
-- os      — built in, no install needed
+- os      — built in

 ## Concepts practiced
 - File I/O